Thirteen Days (film): Plot

-In October 1962, U-2 aerial surveillance photos reveal that the Soviet Union is in the process of placing intermediate-range ballistic missiles carrying nuclear weapons in Cuba.
-President John F. Kennedy and his advisers must come up with a plan of action to prevent their activation.
-Kennedy is determined to show that the United States will not allow a missile threat.
-The Joint Chiefs of Staff advise immediate U.S. military strikes against the missile sites followed by an invasion of Cuba.
-Kennedy is reluctant to attack and invade because it would very likely cause the Soviets to invade Berlin, which could lead to an all-out war.
-Citing The Guns of August, Kennedy sees an analogy to the events that started World War I, where the tactics of both sides' commanders had not evolved since the previous war and were obsolete, only this time nuclear weapons are involved.
+In October 1962, U-2 aerial surveillance photos reveal that the Soviet Union is placing intermediate-range ballistic missiles carrying nuclear weapons in Cuba.
+U.S. President John F. Kennedy and his advisers must come up with a plan to prevent their activation.
+Kennedy wants to show that the United States will not allow a missile threat.
+The Joint Chiefs of Staff advise military strikes against the missile sites followed by an invasion of Cuba.
+Kennedy is reluctant to this because it would likely cause the Soviets to invade West Berlin, which could lead to an all-out war.
+Kennedy sees an analogy to the events that started World War I, where the tactics of both sides' commanders had not evolved since the previous war and were obsolete, only this time nuclear weapons are involved.
 War appears to be almost inevitable.

 The Kennedy administration tries to find a solution that will remove the missiles but avoid an act of war.
 They reject a blockade, as this is formally regarded as an act of war, and settle on what they publicly describe as a quarantine.
-They announce that the U.S. naval forces will stop all ships entering Cuban waters and inspect them to verify they are not carrying weapons destined for Cuba.
+They announce that the U.S. naval forces will stop all ships entering Cuban waters and inspect them to verify they are not carrying weapons.
 The Soviet Union sends mixed messages in response.
 Off the shores of Cuba, the Soviet ships turn back from the quarantine lines.
-Secretary of State Dean Rusk says, "We're eyeball to eyeball and I think the other fellow just blinked."
-The administration continues to order spy plane pictures, but one of Kennedy's top advisers, Kenneth O'Donnell, calls the pilots to ensure the pilots do not report that they were shot at or fired upon, because if they were, the country would be forced to retaliate under the rules of engagement.
+Spy plane pictures continue to be ordered, but one of Kennedy's top advisers, Kenneth O'Donnell, calls the pilots to ensure they do not report that they were shot at or fired upon, because if they were, the country would be forced to retaliate under the rules of engagement.